 Newly cut firewood can contain up to 60% moisture, so it’s important to let it dry out before burning (moisture content needs to be less than 20% for efficient burning).

-Depending on the type of wood and the weather conditions, this can take anywhere from 6-18 months.
-Make sure to rotate the logs in your stack regularly to ensure they dry out evenly.
+Depending on the type of wood and weather conditions, this can take anywhere from 6-18 months.
+Make sure to rotate logs in your stack regularly to ensure they dry out evenly.

 Selecting the Right Storage Location